Skip to content

 • Develop new strategies for active studying and exam preparation.

-• Learn to manage time and stress.
+• Learn to manage time and academic stress.

-• Navigate University resources.
+• Navigate university resources.

 • Innis College